GVSU-CIS658/gvsu-cis658.github.io/_sources/assignments/bpc.md

   - Run `init()` before rendering the app.

 - Include a `setUser(user: User | null)` action that:
-  - You may need to declare a user state in the store, so in setUser() you can save the Firebase user in the store.
+  - You may need to declare a user state in the store, so in setUser() you can save the current Firebase user in a user state.
-  - Stops the previous Firestore listener when the user changes,
+  - Detaches the previous Firestore listener when the user changes or logs out.
-  - Starts a new listener for the new user,
+  - Starts a new listener that watches only the beverages created by that user.
   - Updates beverage data when Firestore reports changes,
   - Sets `currentBeverage` correctly when the beverage list updates.